 Classic credit analysis is an “expert system” that relies on the subjective judgment of trained, experienced professionals.
 In such an expert system, knowledge tends to warehouse among tenured professionals:

-The senior lender understands the institution’s “culture credit” and the boundaries which are shaped by tradition.
+The senior lender understands the institution’s “culture credit” and the boundaries that are shaped by tradition.

 The senior lender is a source of “rules of thumb.”